-1. Monkeys will kick your ass and steal your stuff.
+1. Monkeys will beat you up and steal your stuff.
 Few animals are as fearless of humans as macaques.
 See the picture above with with scrappy looking male drinking the water bottle?
 I had just watched him launch onto a Japanese women who fell to her knees while this big male proceeded to pull her hair, tear at her backpack, and rip it open.
 He then calmly slipped the bottle out, while the poor women was screaming for help and in pain from her hair being yanked.
 He sauntered away, sat down, unscrewed the cap and went to town on that sweet, chilled water.

 2. They use teamwork to screw you over.
 I have had a troop of long tailed macaques (Macaca fasciculariss) work as a team in Borneo to lay “traps” in order to steal my food.
 For a whole week, everyday they would CONSTANTLY try to steal ANYTHING.
 Macaques will steal something inedible and flaunt it, slowly moving away hoping you will follow, all while another “hidden monkey” moves in on the food.
 Macaques will also run around making noise and cause a commotion hoping humans will look in another direction and another will sneak up from behind.
 Is that teamwork though?
 Well after getting stolen food, I have seen them willingly share it with others doing the distracting.
 Cleaver girl.